polterguy/lizzie/README.md

     {
         // Some inline Lizzie code
         var code = @"

-// Declaring "foo" as a variable and setting its initial value. var(@foo, 57)

-// Writing out the value of "foo" on the console. write(foo)

-// Adding 10 to "foo".
+var(@foo, 57)
+write(foo)
 set(@foo, +(foo, 10))

-// Writing out the value of "foo" on the console. write(foo)";
+write(foo)";

         // Creating a tokenizer for our Lizzie code.